Reflections of a Roving Doctor

 PALENQUE

 The second I got there, a swarm of tourist guides flocked around me, trying to see which one I’d choose.
-I felt just like a celebrity fending off paparazzi – all of them thinking harassing me would get me to take them up on their offer.
-While I’d usually go for the oldest and most experienced, this time I chose the youngest (but most importantly, cheapest).
+I felt just like a celebrity fending off paparazzi – all of them thinking that harassing me would get me to take them up on their offer.
+While I’d usually go for the oldest and most experienced, this time I chose the youngest (but most importantly, the cheapest).
 After having abused my monetary funds more than I should have, it was a concession I simply had to make.
-Luckily, Rico; a local guide with a few years of experience, proved to be a good pick.
+Luckily, Rico, a local guide with a few years of experience, proved to be a good pick.

 The Ruins of Palenque